GyulyVGC/sniffnet/README.md

 </p>

-## Installation
+## Download

-You can install Sniffnet in one of the following ways:
+You can download Sniffnet in one of the following ways:

 <details>